reitcircles-labs/cportal-docs/docs/multi-rev-admin.md

 ![review](/img/rev/rev-one.png)

-### Complete the Review

-After reviewing all documents, enter the asset's address, sign with your wallet and submit the review.
+> After reviewing all documents, enter the asset's address, sign with your wallet and submit the review.

 ### Notification and Minting

 Once both reviewers have completed their reviews and confirmed the documents, the user is notified on the portal.
 The asset can now proceed to the NFT minting process, accessible via the mint tab where a **Mint** button will appear.

 ---